SalOne22/rimage/README.md

 Next you can create pull request

+Any help would be greatly appreciated!

 ## License

 Rimage is licensed under either the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), or [the MIT license](https://opensource.org/licenses/MIT).

 All images are taken from [PNGSuite](http://www.schaik.com/pngsuite/)

+## Contribute

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.